ascode/generator-ng2-webpack/README.md

 ```

 This workflow serves as a starting point for building Angular 2.0 applications using Webpack.
-Should be noted that apart from the pre-installed angular package, this workflow is pretty much generic.
+It should be noted that apart from the pre-installed angular package, this workflow is pretty much generic and mirrors the React worflow we use.

 * Heavily commented webpack configuration with reasonable defaults.
 * ES6, and ES7 support with babel.